International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Ravindra Gouda SM, Shrinivasa S and Dr. ND Virupaksha.
+Ravindra Gouda SM, Shrinivasa S, Dr. ND Virupaksha.
 Fitness and psychological variables of Atya-Patya and Kho-Kho players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(1): 373-375.
+Int J Yogic Hum Mov Sports Sciences 2018;3(1):373-375.